FedyBd/cvParser/README.md

 # Flask Server (flaskserver branch):
 Contains a Flask API that processes the CVs.
 This server is responsible for parsing the CV content, performing any necessary transformations, and saving the results to the database.

+# Setting Up the MySQL Database
+Before running the application, you'll need to set up a MySQL database called cvs.
+This database will be used by both the NestJS and Flask servers.